-Gypsies and Travellers - Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' educational or health needs or old age have ceased to travel temporarily.
+Gypsies and Travellers - persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' educational or health needs or old age have ceased to travel temporarily.
 This excludes members of an organised group of travelling showpeople or circus people travelling together as such.
+See Planning Policy for Traveller Sites (PPTS) 2015.